hxyin/genai_proj_rag/llm_evaluation/README.md

    Optimized prompts and examples for more accurate evaluations.

 - **Few-shot learning**:
-   Adjustments to sampling and scoring methods for enhanced benchmarking.
+   - Adjustments to sampling and scoring methods for enhanced benchmarking
+   - More consistent performance across diverse test cases
+   - Better handling of edge cases and complex scenarios

 These modifications are implemented in `factualcorrectness_revise.py` and automatically integrated into the main notebook.

 ## Notes
 - Ensure your environment is correctly configured before running the scripts.
 - For detailed implementation of metrics and logic, refer to the comments within `factualcorrectness_revise.py`.
+- The evaluation results demonstrate consistently lower variance compared to existing frameworks, making our approach more reliable for production use.
+- Our framework's improved stability makes it particularly suitable for continuous evaluation pipelines where consistent results are crucial.